rdamashek/Generativeprocess/README.md

 YOU ARE NOW SETUP!

 #### Other info
 The structure of the vault currently has a lot of redundant  "index" pages (duplication over scale).
 This was just to demonstrate possibilities and we may wish to prune some of these.
-The structure we wish to embrace should probably be deliberatly pruned from a consensus modality,
+The structure we wish to embrace should be deliberatly pruned by Ronens dictation or if he wishes a consensus modality.